 net user administrator /active:yes

 After running this command, you’ll get The command completed successfully message.
 You can then close the Command Prompt and reboot.
-After restarting the machine, you’ll be able to log-in.
+After restarting the machine, you’ll be able to log-in to built-in administrator, using which you can easily manage other accounts.

 Hope this helps!